vijayrawal2022-max/bitsom_ba_25071688-fleximart-data-architecture-/part1-database-etl/schema_documentation.md

 ## 2. Normalization Explanation

-The database schema is designed following Third Normal Form (3NF) principles to ensure data integrity and minimize redundancy.

-Each table has a primary key that uniquely identifies records, and all non-key attributes are fully functionally dependent on the primary key.
-For example, customer details depend only on customer_id, and product attributes depend only on product_id.
-There are no partial dependencies because no composite primary keys are used.
+The database schema is designed in accordance with Third Normal Form (3NF) principles to ensure data integrity and reduce redundancy.
+Each table contains a primary key that uniquely identifies every record, and all non-key attributes are fully functionally dependent on that primary key.
+For instance, customer-related attributes depend solely on customer_id, while product-related attributes depend only on product_id.
+Since no composite primary keys are used, partial dependencies are eliminated.

-Transitive dependencies are avoided by separating data into distinct tables.
-Order information is stored in the orders table, while product details are stored in the products table.
-Order item details are stored in a separate order_items table, ensuring that product information is not repeated for each order.
+Transitive dependencies are avoided by organizing data into well-defined, separate tables.
+Order-related information is maintained in the orders table, product details are stored in the products table, and individual order line items are captured in the order_items table.
+This structure prevents the repetition of product information across orders and supports efficient data management and scalability.

 Functional dependencies include:
 - customer_id → customer attributes